Simple present

 Negative

-– I do not (don’t) like chocolate.
+– I do not like chocolate. / I don’t like chocolate.

 – You don’t like chocolate.

-– He/she/it does not (doesnt’t) like chocolate.
+– He/She/It does not like chocolate. / He/She/It doesn’t like chocolate.

 – We don’t like chocolate.